ToshioCP/Gtk4-tutorial/gfm/sec6.md

 Repeated allocation and no freeing cause memory leak.
 It is a bug and may bring a serious problem.

-## const qualifier
+## Const Qualifier

-A `const` qualified variable can be assigned to initialize it.
+A const-qualified variable must be initialized at definition time, and its value cannot be modified through that variable.
-Once it is initialized, it is never allowed to change or free.
+However, this does not prevent the memory it refers to from being freed.

 ~~~C
 const int x = 10; /* initialization is OK. */